 #1 Free walking tour

 In addition to this tour, there are also other tours.
-We recommend this tour (free walking tour), because this is a tour of predominantly cultural content.
+We recommend this tour (free walking tour) because this is a tour of predominantly cultural content.
 During the tour you will visit different places where you will also come during a food tour or graffiti tour, only this tour will pay the most attention to culture and history.
-This is nice when you arrive in Bogota Colombia and you want to get a idea of the city and Colombia in general.
+This is nice when you arrive in Bogota Colombia and you want to get an idea of the city and Colombia in general.

 If you want to do a half-day bicycle tour you can book your ticket via below link: